Barramundi: Goan cuisine

 Locally caught chonak (barramundi) is a favourite food, prepared with either recheado (a Goan red masala) or coated with rava (sooji, semolina) and pan fried.
 The fish is generally filleted on the diagonal.
 It is eaten as a snack or as an accompaniment to drinks or the main course.
 It is one of the more expensive fish available.

 Thai cuisine

 Barramundi from local fish farms are known as pla kapong (ปลากะพง) in Thailand.
 Since its introduction, it has become one of the most popular fish in Thai cuisine.
 It is often eaten steamed with lime and garlic, as well as deep-fried or stir-fried with lemongrass, among a variety of many other ways.
 Pla kapong can be seen in aquaria in many restaurants in Thailand, where sometimes this fish is wrongly labelled as "snapper" or "sea bass" on menus.
 Traditionally, Lutjanidae snappers were known as pla kapong before the introduction of barramundi in Thai aquaculture, but presently, snapper is rarely served in restaurants in the main cities and in interior Thailand.

-United States
+North America

 In the US, barramundi is growing in popularity.
 Monterey Bay Aquarium has deemed US and Vietnam-raised barramundi as "Best Choice" under the Seafood Watch sustainability program.

+One barramundi farm is present in Canada as of 2023, located in Alberta.